Nailsea & Backwell railway station: History

 Due to its being built on an embankment, lightweight building materials were used for the station: the platforms originally rested on timber supports for most of their length.
 Station buildings, including a goods shed and a combined ticket office and waiting room, were built on the eastbound platform in the 1860s.
 There was a signal box on the eastbound platform by the 1880s which controlled a crossover between the two tracks; sidings at the west end of the station were controlled by a second signal box, and had a connection to the Nailsea Colliery.
 A footbridge, built by E. Finch and Co. of Chepstow, was erected in 1907; until then access between the two platforms was by a track-level crossing.
 This wooden footbridge was replaced by a metal one in the 1950s.
 The station was renamed "Nailsea and Backwell" on 1 May 1905.

 When the railways were nationalised in 1948, the GWR became the Western Region of British Railways.
 Goods traffic from the station ceased on 1 June 1964.
 The main station buildings were demolished in the 1970s, but their foundations can still be seen behind the shelters on the eastbound platform.
 The shelter on the westbound platform was still present in 1986.
 In the 1980s the car park was expanded, and new metal and glass shelters were provided.
 The station reverted to the name "Nailsea" on 6 May 1974, and was still known by that name at the end of 1994.

-British Rail was split into business-led sectors in the 1980s, at which time operations at Nailsea and Backwell passed to Regional Railways.
+British Rail was split into business-led sectors in the 1980s, at which time operations at Nailsea & Backwell passed to Regional Railways.
 Local services were franchised to Wales & West when the railway was privatised in 1997, which was in turn succeeded by Wessex Trains, an arm of National Express, in 2001.
 The Wessex franchise was amalgamated with the Great Western franchise into the Greater Western franchise from 2006, and responsibility passed to First Great Western, a subsidiary company of FirstGroup.
 The franchise was rebranded as Great Western Railway in 2015.